-Those moving to the city with little ones will be happy to know that the city’s has a wide range of schools.
-But the number and varying standards of schools also means that parents will need to conduct a fair bit of research before settling on the right school for their children, including the choice between public or private school.
+Those moving to the city with little ones will be happy to know that the city has a wide range of schools.
+But the number and varying standards of schools also means that parents must conduct a fair bit of research before settling on the right school for their children, including the choice between public or private school.